G47mm/My-Portfolio1/README.md

 Open to freelance.
 Currently learning [Physically based rendering and on Vulkan 3D graphics]

-And here is my creation Credits to yuphin for the renderer and i have edited it
+And here is my creation.
+Credits to yuphin for the renderer and i have edited it.

 <img width="1917" height="1016" alt="Screenshot 2026-04-30 211345" src="https://github.com/user-attachments/assets/d5ba689e-c975-4f64-ac40-eae9d9bd9463" />